rrdaniels85/wdi-tictactoe-game/README.md

 ## Unsolved Problems

 There was additional bonus functionality that I would have liked to have added to the application but was unable to include in this iteration due to time constraints.
 In the future, I would like to:

--Add custom tokens that the user could select (example: Jedi or Sith figures) -Create a win counter for the number of games won in a single session -Allow for players to play each other on multiple devices
+-   Add custom tokens that the user could select (example: Jedi or Sith figures)
+-   Create a win counter for the number of games won in a single session
+-   Allow for players to play each other on multiple devices
+-   Make further updates to my UI using bootstrap to create a more sleek user interface

 # License